 Bronchoscopy procedure in the Neuro ICU

 Recognized Leadership in Neurology and Neurosurgery

-Massachusetts General Hospital ranks fourth in the nation among 1,200 hospital neurology and neurosurgery departments, according to the U.S. News & World Report 2013-2014 Best Hospitals survey.
+Massachusetts General Hospital ranks second in the nation among more than 1,200 hospital neurology and neurosurgery departments, according to the U.S. News & World Report 2015-2016 Best Hospitals survey.
 Staff within the Neurosciences Intensive Care Unit (Neuro ICU), the nation’s first ICU dedicated to neurological and neurosurgical care, treat Mass General’s most critically ill and injured patients suffering from the most common to the rarest of disorders of the brain, spinal cord, nerves and muscle.

 In the Fall of 2011, the Neuro ICU moved into the new Lunder Building, to a 22-bed, state-of-the-art facility designed for patient- and family-centered care.
 The new unit features two designated family rooms, one of which is connected to a patient room for immediate and close access to family support.
 A meditation room as well as an office for social workers enhances the comfort and resources for patients and their families.
 The new Neuro ICU features in-unit MRI and CT scanners, eliminating the need to transport patients to other areas of the hospital for these procedures.
 Each patient room is fitted with electroencephalogram equipment to continuously monitor brain wave activity.